10 Contemporary Artists Capture the Iconic Beauty of Venice, Italy

 Why is Venice, Italy such a popular subject for artists?
 Thousands of painters, illustrators, and photographers have tried their best to capture the city’s elusive beauty over the centuries.

 You can see shades of that genius in the artwork the city has inspired.
-There is something ethereal and otherworldly about Venice.
+There is something ethereal and otherworldly about the place.
 The absence of roads, the narrow canals, the looming majesty of St. Mark’s Square or the Rialto Bridge… at times, it seems almost too magical to be real

 Yet, despite it all, Venice endures as one of the most beautiful places on Earth and the way it continues to be captured by countless artists reflects that.